Mind Sports Organisation: Mind Sports Olympiad

 The first Mind Sports Olympiad was held in London's Royal Festival Hall in 1997.
 It brought together an unprecedented number of strategy games and events.
-William Hartston in 'The Independent said, "The biggest gamesfest ever to hit these (or perhaps any other) shores".
+William Hartston in The Independent said, "The biggest gamesfest ever to hit these (or perhaps any other) shores".

 The inaugural MSO along with a very large number of games, introduced two new events of their own creation the Pentamind and the Decamentathlon.
 These were two events to parallel the multi-event games in athletics of the modern pentathlon and the decathlon.
 This was part of the ambition to create an Olympics of the mind.

 The Mind Sports Olympiad returned to London with sponsorship in both 1998 and 1999.
 Despite a falling out between the organisers (see controversy below) a successful event was held in Alexandra Palace the next year in 2000.

 The Mind Sports Olympiad main event continued to happen but without sponsorship the tournaments were held at a number of different universities.
 The event was still going strong for the years 2001 - 2006.
-The main 2004 event featured a separate event for schools, featuring competitions and activities in chess, Go, quizzes and intelligence puzzles.
+The main 2004 event featured a separate event for schools, featuring competitions and activities in chess, go, quizzes and intelligence puzzles.
 But in 2007 the Mind Sports Olympiad was reduced to a much smaller venue in Potters Bar due to no sponsorship and no advertising.
 In 2008 the MSO saw a revival returning to a central London venue, the Royal Horticultural Halls, Westminster and again on 21–31 August 2009.
 The 2010 event was held at the Soho Theatre in London.
 In 2011, the Mind Sports Olympiad moved to a bigger venue, the University of London Union.
 The 16th MSO will take place once again at the University of London Union in 18–27 August 2012.

-Over the last few years, MSO has been flourishing both at its satellite events and at the main event in London, which attracted almost 800 entries in 2011.
+By 2012 MSO had been flourishing both at its satellite events and at the main event in London, which attracted almost 800 entries in 2011.
 MSO London is a truly global event, and the 2010 Pentamind World Champion Paco Garcia De La Banda hails from Spain, while the 2011 Pentamind World Champion Andres Kuusk is from Estonia.
 The most widely read chess magazine in the world, Chess Life, featured an article in February 2012 about in the inauguration of Diving Chess into the 2011 Mind Sports Olympiad.